 The Fundamentalist: Patriarch Ortzel, the arch-conservative Lamork churchman who's got his heart set on forbidding the Church Knights from using magic.
 But since he's not Annias everyone except Ehlana gets behind him as the good guys' candidate for Archprelate.
 Thankfully, he gets Character Development later and becomes more cosmopolitan.

-Then there's Bhlokw, a Troll Priest who cheerfully engages Ulath in philosophical debate.
+Then there's Bhlokw, a Troll Priest who cheerfully engages Ulath in philosophical debate (such as whether the Gods should still be morally obeyed if they've gone crazy).

 Gentleman Thief: Played perfectly straight with Stragen.
 Or should I say, Milord Stragen?
 Averted with Platime, whose attempts to be gentlemanly are wholly comical.